 Working in Uganda

-If you plan to work in Uganda, you should have a job set up before you arrive.
-The main sectors where you will find expat jobs include non-profit, public health, diplomacy, and tech.
-Many foreigners also work as aid workers for NGOs.
+If you plan to work in Uganda, you will need to find a job set up before you arrive.
+The main sectors that hire expats are non-profit, public health, diplomacy, and tech.
+Many foreigners work as aid workers for NGOs.

 There are a number of websites where companies list job openings in Uganda.
-One of the most popular is Jobnet Africa.
+One of the most popular is called Jobnet Africa.
 Your employer can help you obtain the necessary visa.
+It is also possible to start a business in Uganda.

-Break-ins occur frequently in Uganda.
+Home break-ins are a problem in Uganda.
 For this reason, pretty much all homes and apartments have bars over the windows.
-There are also large fences with barbed wire or an electric fence around most residential properties.
-Apartment complexes and gated communities enlist the help of security guards at the gate.
-Some expats hire a private security guard to stand outside their gate at night.
-To stay safe, be sure to keep your home locked up tight at all times.
-Always lock your front door and your gate.
+There are also large fences with barbed wire around most homes and apartment buildings.
+Most apartment buildings also have 24 hour security guards.
+To stay safe, be sure to keep your home locked up at all times.
+Always lock your front door, windows, and your gate.
 This is particularly important at night.
 During the day, the risk of break-ins is much lower.

 There is also a risk of robbery in Uganda.
-After dark, the risk of robbery increases substantially.
+You really only have to worry about this after dark.
 To stay safe, it’s best to take an Uber, taxi, or boda while moving around at night.
 It’s generally not safe to walk around alone at night in Uganda.
-You can walk around crowded areas at night but you should never walk through deserted areas.
+You can walk around crowded areas but you should never walk through deserted areas.
 Robbers can hide in the darkness on the side of the road and attack.
-Robbers can also ride up on a motorcycle, hit you, then rob you.
+Robbers can also ride up on a motorcycle and rob you.
 For more info, check out my guide to avoiding getting robbed while traveling.

 It’s important to note that it is not safe to take a random boda boda at night.
 A boda driver could take you to a secluded area and rob you.
-Some drivers work with other criminals.
-They could drive you to their criminal accomplices who are waiting to rob you.
+Some drivers have accomplices.
 At night, you should order a Safe Boda, order an Uber, or call a boda driver that you know.
-During the day, it’s safe to flag down any boda or hire any driver that you see on the street.
+During the day, it’s safe to flag down any boda on the street.

 Scams also exist in Uganda.
 One of the most common scams you’re likely to encounter is overcharging.
 Taxi drivers, boda drivers, and street vendors will try to charge you more than the going rate.
 To avoid getting overcharged, always make sure you know how much things cost beforehand.
 Always agree to a price before accepting a ride or making a purchase.

-Additionally, fraudsters may try to entice you with “too good to be true” offers like investments or business opportunities.
+Scammers could also try to offer you investments or business opportunities.
 For example, someone might try to sell you gold or land.
-People will say anything to separate you from your money.
 Investing in real estate or starting a business in Uganda is incredibly risky.
 Chances are, you’ll lose your money.
 If something seems too good to be true, it is.
 For more scams to look out for, check out my list of 25 common travel scams.

-Violent crime against foreigners is relatively rare in Uganda, but you do have to keep an eye out.
+Violent crime against foreigners is relatively rare in Uganda.
+You do have to keep an eye out.
 Muggings and armed robberies can occur.
 There have been instances of terror attacks in the past.
 Civil unrest can also occur.
 Particularly during elections.
+Kidnappings aren’t common but they have happened.
 Always stay alert when out and about.
-If you feel unsafe, leave the area.
+If you feel unsafe, leave the area immediately.

 For more general info, check out my guide: Is Africa Safe?
 Avoiding Crime and Scams.